-U. S. Government SOC415
+U.S. Government 🛇 SOC415

 04-151-G-050-00

 U.S. Government SOC800

 Individualized U.S. Government SOC080

 04-151-S-050-00

-Open to 12 1 credit

-Students will learn the concepts of our national. state, and local

-governments.
-They will be guided in developing an appropriate sense of responsible citizenship as participants in our democratic society.
-Topics covered include all branches of government and the interrelatedness of their functions and experiences to show students how government affects their daily life and how they can affect government.
-Students will engage in the standards of the Iowa Core Curriculum.
+Open to 12 1 credit Students will learn the concepts of our national, state, and lo governments.
+They will be guided in developing an appropriate sense responsible citizenship as participants in our democratic society.
+Top covered include all branches of government and the interrelatedness of their functions and experienc to show students how government affects their daily life and how th can affect government.
+Students will engage in the standards of the lo Core Curriculum.